ploomber/soopervisor/doc/tutorials/kubernetes.rst

 .. code-block:: yaml

     sample: False
-    # this configures the pipeline to store all otuputs in the shared disk
+    # this configures the pipeline to store all outputs in the shared disk
     product_root: /mnt/nfs